bobjrsenior/SMBBMAssetBundleLoader/Examples/README.md

 }
 ```

-The "SMB2 Cutscenes.json" utilizes the "movies" field and redirects every default .usm movie file to custom ones stored in"UserData/FileReplacements/Movie/SMB2 Cutscenes".
+The "SMB2 Cutscenes.json" utilizes the "movies" field and redirects every default .usm movie file to custom ones stored in "UserData/FileReplacements/Movie/SMB2 Cutscenes".